Wall St. sinks as yuan slide inflames U.S.-China trade dispute

 The Cboe Volatility Index .VIX, an options-based gauge of investor anxiety, rose 6.98 points to 24.59, its highest in about seven months.

-No. 1 U.S. meat processor Tyson Foods Inc (TSN.N) was one bright spot.
+No. 1 U.S. meat processor Tyson Foods Inc (TSN.N) provided one bright spot.
 Its shares rose 5.1% after the company beat quarterly profit estimates.

 Declining issues outnumbered advancing ones on the NYSE by a 6.36-to-1 ratio; on Nasdaq, a 6.46-to-1 ratio favored decliners.